common-voice/common-voice/docs/SENTENCES.md

 As Common Voice is a read dataset, sentences are our currency.
 You can help by adding new sentences to our dataset for other contributors to read, helping with bulk sentence extractions, or reporting problematic sentences.

+## In a few words...
+📝 Sentence collector is made for everyday users to have a webpage (the [Sentence Collector webpage](https://commonvoice.mozilla.org/sentence-collector/)) allowing them to load some sentences 'directly' from the Common Voice webpage.
+It has it's own repo in [common-voice/sentence-collector](https://github.com/common-voice/sentence-collector). **This is a good place to start** for newcomers to this project.

+📘 For power users who want's to [bulk](https://en.wikipedia.org/wiki/Bulk_insert) uploads of thousands of sentences, like for books, Sentence Collector is not the best tool, and they _should definitely_ check out below the [Bulk Submission](https://github.com/common-voice/common-voice/blob/main/docs/SENTENCES.md#bulk-submission) guidelines for this use case 😉.
+There is no dedicated repo.

+🖥️ Finally, for automatic extraction of data sources, the Sentence Extractor repo ([common-voice/cv-sentence-extractor](https://github.com/Common-Voice/cv-sentence-extractor)) is dedicated for it.
+It can be Wikipedia, Wikisource, raw file...

 ## Sentence Collector

-The [Sentence Collector](https://commonvoice.mozilla.org/sentence-collector/) is a tool for crowdsourcing sentences for Common Voice.
+The [Sentence Collector](https://commonvoice.mozilla.org/sentence-collector/) webpage is a tool for crowdsourcing sentences for Common Voice.
 You can either:

-- Add sentences for your language
+- Add sentences for your language (there is a few cleanup and validation routines under the hood)
 - Validate sentences that other contributors have added

-Each sentence requires at least two upvotes to be considered valid.
+Each sentence requires at least two upvotes from human validation to be considered valid.

-At regular intervals, validated sentences from the Sentence Collector will be exported and added to the Common Voice database.
-These will be available on the site next time there's a release.
+Every week, a GitHub automatized action send validated sentences from the Sentence Collector to be exported and added to the Common Voice database.

 ## Automatic extraction

 The Sentence Extractor is a tool that can scrape public domain data sources for sentences.
-Right now, the only source we have configured is Wikipedia.
-Please [see this post](https://discourse.mozilla.org/t/sentence-extractor-current-status-and-workflow-summary/62332) for detailed guidance on how to use the sentence extractor.
+It can be databases (Wikipedia, Wikisource...) or raw file with  Please [see this post](https://discourse.mozilla.org/t/sentence-extractor-current-status-and-workflow-summary/62332) for detailed guidance on how to use the sentence extractor.

 ## Bulk submission